Marijuana Stocks to Watch in 2022

 In such a fast-expanding business, many markets may have a bit of a “winner takes all” dynamic.
 Particularly in the domain of the recreational product, differentiation is very difficult to achieve and building strong brands can yield significant benefits.
 Consequently, growth is key, however not at all costs: as companies spend massive amounts of cash to race their competitors, many of them fail to build profitable businesses, a mistake that can cost investors dearly.
 Investors, therefore, need to monitor not only a company’s growth pace but also its ability to generate cash flows, without which success can quickly turn into failure.

-The Best Marijuana Stocks in 2020
+Marijuana Stocks to Watch in 2022

 1. Cronos Group

 The Cronos Group is a Canadian marijuana producer listed on the NASDAQ, with a current market capitalization above $2 billion.
 It produces and distributes cannabinoid products including dried cannabis, vaporizers, supplements, cosmetics and cannabis tinctures under the PEACE NATURALS, COVE and Spinach brands, among others.

 The company has experienced incredible top-line growth over the past years, with revenues up 106% year-on-year.

 Thanks to a massive investment from tobacco giant Altria Group, Cronos Group reported a $1.5 billion cash pile on its balance sheet at the end of 2019.
 The Altria investment will also allow Cronos to expand its distribution and its global reach, thanks to the massive distribution network of the maker of Marlboro.

 Cronos Group shares have fallen significantly (~70%) from their all-time high of $29 CAD in early 2019 which was the peak of the marijuana stock rush.